MushroomEl/RoR2-ArtifactOfKnowledge/Assets/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ArtifactOfKnowledge/blob/master/changelog.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**3.0.0**

+- Added the Meta item tier.
+- New items:
+	- Tidal Pull (Meta):
+		- Replaces all drops from Void pods by default.
+	- Undertow (Meta):
+		- Replaces all drops from Lunar pods by default.
+- XP source rework:
+	- XP sources are now implemented as separate modules, meaning multiple may be active at once with different scaling settings.
+		- XP to next level is now always 1; individual XP sources scale down per level instead, with severity depending on their settings.
+	- Implemented new XP sources:
+		- KillHP, which scales based on either enemy base max health (Elite modifiers count, all other items and HP-per-enemy-level do not) or enemy max health stat (affected by all items and levels).
+		- TeleporterDrop, migrated from a previously standalone XpScaling setting.
+			- Has a separate config option to prevent teleporter drops, even if XP gain from such is disabled.
+		- DamageFracDealt, which scales based on percentage of damage stat.
+		- DamageDealt, which does not scale down.
+		- Gold, which optionally scales over time using the same formula applied to interactables.
+	- The Kills XP source, and several of the new XP sources, now allow XP sharing to be turned off.
+In this case, XP will be granted to the most relevant player (e.g. last-hit for kills).
+- Added some accessibility configs:
+	- Visibility of keybind text hint in the experience bar: may now be visible (brighter text), subdued (previously only option), or hidden.
+	- Flashy animations on the experience bar while the player has unspent upgrades: may now be visible (previously only option), subdued (no aura, only the bar itself pulses), or hidden.

 **2.0.1**